F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

    |

    For example, to create a role for an EC2 service follow these steps:
-       1. In the navigation pane of the console, click :guilabel:`Roles` and then choose :guilabel:`Create role`.
+       1. In the navigation pane of the console, click :guilabel:`Roles` and then select :guilabel:`Create role`.

        2. Select the EC2 service that you will use for this role.
 Then click :guilabel:`Next: Permissions`.

-       3. Click :guilabel:`Create policy` to open a new browser tab and then create a new policy from scratch.
+       3. Click :guilabel:`Create policy` to open a new browser tab and then |createpolicy|.

        4. Select the EC2 service, expand :guilabel:`Write box` and select the :guilabel:`CreateRoute/ReplaceRoutes` boxes that you want the service to have.

        5. Specify the route-table resource ARN for the ReplaceRoute and CreateRoute action.

-       6. Add a route table ARN with the following syntax ``arn:aws:ec2:region:account:route-table/route-table-id``
+       6. Add a route table ARN with the following syntax: ``arn:aws:ec2:region:account:route-table/route-table-id``

-       7. Optionally add a Request Condition.
+       7. Optionally, add a Request Condition.

        8. Choose :guilabel:`Review policy` then select :guilabel:`Create policy`.